 Building power plants that are only required for occasional peak demand is quite expensive.
 Customers’ demand can be reduced through incentive programs or energy-saving programs.
 Avoiding the use of peaker plants benefits the environment as peaker plants have higher greenhouse gas and air emissions.

-Use Cases of Smart Meters
+What are the Use Cases of Smart Meters?

 - Water Management